 Blackface is racist, right?
 Well, it seems the memo did not reach the Netherlands.
 So, I wanted to find out why the Dutch do not think this is racist!
 I went to see Black Pete with my own eyes; here’s what I experienced and felt.

-Most people around the world realise Black Face is racist.
+Most people around the world realise blackface is racist.
 Although, every Halloween and Christmas period, there seems to always be at least one person that decides to wear blackface to a party.
 However, in the USA or Britain, they are usually rare examples.
 Whereas, in some countries, b

 Essentially, every year, white Dutch people put on black face paint, red lipstick and afro wigs to look like Black Pete.
 Fun times for some, racism to others.